wheeyls/remote-pair-programmer/README.md

 A GitHub Action that allows an AI to make code changes directly to your PR based on comments.

+## Architecture

+This project uses a distributed architecture with two main components:

+1. **GitHub Action** - Enqueues jobs to a queue service when GitHub events occur
+2. **Worker** - Processes jobs from the queue, interacts with AI, and makes code changes

+This separation allows for more reliable processing and better scalability.

 ## Features

 - Responds to PR comments with AI-generated insights